bpocallaghan/laravel-admin-starter/README.md

 ### What is New?
 - Upgraded to Laravel 5.6'
+- App\User model was changed to App\Models\User model
 - Add config/app.php - "is_preview".
 This is to prevent users to delete pages and users from the demo site.
 - Add admin/accounts.
 The clients index.blade.php is a good example when working with 1+K entries.
 It use Laravel Paginator via Ajax pages and filter.